cruschke/tidbyt-evcc/README.md

 | | maximum grid power today|gridPower |
 |2|chargePowerMax |chargePower |

+The graphs are displaying the last 12 hour, averaged over 15min.

 > [!IMPORTANT]
 > By default, when the car is not connected to a charger, SOC and range are not updated.
 Check evcc [loadpoint](https://docs.evcc.io/en/docs/reference/configuration/loadpoints#soc) documentation how to change this behaviour.